 Pancharatna Gobinda Temple is a large, square structure, built on a raised platform.
 It is 12.25 meters in size on each side.
-It has one central room which is the sanctuary, and four square size small rooms in four corners.
-There are four entrance in four side of the sanctuary, but the main entrance is located in the west side.
+It has one central room which is the sanctuary and four square size small rooms in four corners.
+There is four entrance on four sides of the sanctuary, but the main entrance is located on the west side.

 The Cornish of the temple is a little curved in design.
-It has four ornate tower in the four corners, and a big central tower.
-Unlike the Kantaji Temple in Dinajpur, it has it’s towers intact.
-In 1886 and 1897 A.D. there were two great earthquakes on this area when most of the structures were severely damaged, including the palace of Puthia and not so far the towers of Kantaji temple.
+It has four ornate towers in the four corners and a big central tower.
+Unlike the Kantaji Temple in Dinajpur, it has its towers intact.
+In 1886 and 1897 A.D. there were two great earthquakes in this area when most of the structures were severely damaged, including the palace of Puthia and not so far the towers of Kantaji temple.
 But because of the building technique, nothing happened to this temple.
-The stairs of this temple to go upstairs is located in the south side of the temple beside the entrance.
+The stairs of this temple to go upstairs is located on the south side of the temple beside the entrance.

-© Dol Temple of Puthia.
-Photo Credit: Raw Hasan
+The Dol Temple in Puthia Temple Complex. © Photo Credit: Raw Hasan

-The Dol Temple of Puthia is a unique structure, located opposite side of the palace.
-Built in 1778 A.D. by Jamindar Bhubanendra Roy of Puthia royal family, the temple is a four storied, 20 miters high square shaped structure.
-Every upper stories has become smaller than the lower one, giving it a pyramidal shape.
-It has a doomed single spire with finial top.
+The Dol Temple of Puthia is a unique structure, located on the opposite side of the palace.
+Built in 1778 A.D. by Jamindar Bhubanendra Roy of Puthia royal family, the temple is a four-storied, 20 miters high square-shaped structure.
+Every upper story has become smaller than the lower one, giving it a pyramidal shape.
+It has a doomed single spire with a finial top.

-The temple has open balcony in four sides on every story.
+The temple has an open balcony on four sides of every story.
 It is open on all four sides, with a total of 64 entrance combining the all for stories.
 The view from the top floor can help visualize why the temple is located in the middle of the village.
 It was perhaps used to display deities of gods and goddesses during festivals.